bellebuta484/My_PROFILE_20/README.md

 My name is Phimonrat Panaphong and my nickname is Belle, s3885709, s3885709@student.rmit.edu.au.
 I am originally from Bangkok, Thailand and live in Sydney, Australia.
 I am 37-year-old, and I am Buddhism.
-I graduated bachelor's degree in international business management from Thailand and had completed Diploma of Business Management in Sydney.
+I graduated Bachelor's degree in international business management from Thailand and had completed Diploma of Business Management in Sydney.
 I speak Thai, English and Spanish (fairly).
 I enjoy cooking, baking, listening to music, watching Korean drama, and re-arranging and organising wardrobe.
 I am Sagittarius and I am fair-minded, optimistic, hilarious, spontaneous, and honest.

-I'm married with Ecuadorian-Australian father role-modle and have two gorgeous girls.
+I'm married with Ecuadorian-Australian father role-model.
+We have two gorgeous girls.
 They are 3 and 5 year old.
 My current goal is finishing Bachelor of IT and building my IT career and try my best to be the best mom, student and wife. :grin: